C3 – Total water use in the Republic of Armenia

 (C3) Water use by NACE and years, Statistical Committee of the Republic of Armenia (ArmStatBank)

-On average, 84.7% of the total use of fresh water is accounted for by agriculture, forestry and fish farming, more than 64.2% of which is accounted for by irrigation.
+On average, 84.9% of total freshwater use falls on agriculture, forestry and fishing, more than 64.2% of agriculture falls on irrigation.

-In 2000, the annual consumption of fresh water was about 2550 million m3, and in 2021 decreased to 2256.7 million m3.
-Large volumes of water abstraction and water use, especially in agriculture, led to sectoral water stress and caused environmental problems.
+In 2000, the annual use of freshwater was about 2550 million m3, and in 2022 it decreased to 2422.3 million m3.
+Large volumes of water abstraction and consumption, especially in the agricultural sector, led to sectoral water stresses and caused environmental problems.

-Due to the excessive use of Lake Sevan waters by many children, the lake level decreased by more than 19 m, the volume of 55.8 billion m3 decreased to 38 billion, the lake mirror area decreased by more than 140 km2 (Statistical Committee of the Republic of Armenia (ArmStatBank).
+Due to the excessive use of Lake Sevan waters, the lake level decreased by more than 19 m, the volume decreased from 55.8 billion m3 to 38 billion m3, and the surface area of the lake decreased by more than 140 km2 (Statistical Committee of the Republic of Armenia (ArmStatBank)).

 Year GDP at purchasing power parity (PPP, 2017)*, mln. $ Water use per unit of GDP at purchasing power parity (PPP, 2017), kg/$1000